-10: Homeownership Initiatives (§ 1291 Subpart D)
+10: HOMEOWNERSHIP INITIATIVES (§ 1291 SUBPART D)

 The Bank shall determine annually whether to offer a Homeownership Initiatives program for the following year pursuant to § 1291.40 of the Regulation.
-In 2023, the Bank will offer programs for down payment, closing cost, homeowner counseling and rehabilitation and accessibility assistance:
+In 2024, the Bank will offer programs for down payment, closing cost, homeowner counseling and rehabilitation and accessibility assistance:

-- 1) The Homeownership Opportunities Program (HOP) for first-time homebuyers, - 2) The Neighborhood Impact Program (NIP) for owner-occupied rehabilitation, and - 3) The Accessibility Modifications Program (AMP) for owner-occupied accessibility improvements.
+- The Homeownership Opportunities Program (HOP) for first-time homebuyers, - The Neighborhood Impact Program (NIP) for owner-occupied rehabilitation

-These programs will provide opportunities to request funds on an express (as-needed, first-come, first-served) basis.
-As required by § 1291.12(b), the Bank must allocate at least one-third of the aggregate annual Homeownership Initiatives allocation to such programs to assist first-time homebuyers or owner-occupied rehabilitation or a combination of both.
-The Bank will contribute up to 35% of the 2023 AHP contribution to Homeownership Initiatives.
+These programs will provide opportunities to request funds on an express (as-needed, first-come, firstserved) basis.
+As required by § 1291.12(b), the Bank must allocate at least one-third of the aggregate annual Homeownership Initiatives allocation to such programs to assist first-time homebuyers or owneroccupied rehabilitation or a combination of both.
+The Bank will contribute up to 35% of the 2024 AHP contribution to Homeownership Initiatives.
 The Bank reserves the right to allocate funds among Homeownership Initiatives uses and adjust the release dates to meet demand and assure utilization of all funds.
 Funding is open until all Homeownership Initiatives funding is exhausted.

-Detailed information including disbursement and monitoring procedures regarding the Homeownership Opportunities Program (HOP), the Neighborhood Impact Program (NIP), and the Accessibility Modifications Program (AMP) can be found in Attachments G, H, and I respectively, of this document.
+Detailed information including disbursement and monitoring procedures regarding the Homeownership Opportunities Program (HOP) and the Neighborhood Impact Program (NIP),) can be found in Attachments G and H respectively, of this document.

-11: Remedial Actions for Non-Compliance and Recaptures (§ 1291.60)
+11: REMEDIAL ACTIONS FOR NON-COMPLIANCE AND RECAPTURES (§ 1291.60)